crosetto/AutomaticDifferentiation/README.md

     constexpr auto Dy = [recursion,y](auto t){return recursion(y, t, recursion);};
 ```

-Ad that's it, all the operator defined for the previous example don't need any change, and we can
+And that's it, all the operators defined for the previous example don't need any change, and we can
  compute derivatives of multivariate functions as

 ```C++